Sarim2022/SharePay-App/README.md

 SharePay is a full-stack mobile application built using Jetpack Compose (Android) and Spring Boot (Backend).
 It allows users to sign up, log in, and manage their wallet, expenses, lending, and borrowing records.

-This project is built as part of my learning journey in Android development and backend API design.
+This project is built as part of my learning journey in Android development and backend API design. <br>

+Join Notion For Project work https://www.notion.so/SharePay-306a208a8beb805783dbe6d5316714e3?source=copy_link  <br>

 Backend Code ( Springboot )
 git clone https://github.com/your-username/sharepay-backend.git